-During 2016, reserve allocations decreased for real estate mortgage, real estate construction and development loans, and installment loans.
-Increases in reserve allocation for commercial and industrial and agricultural loans were primarily due to the growth of those loan segments.
+During 2016, reserve allocations as a percentage of loans decreased for real estate mortgage, real estate construction and development, agriculture and installment loans.
+These decreases are a result of a combination of factors including decreases in charge-offs, classified and past due loans, and credit quality improvements.

-During 2015, reserve allocations decreased for real estate mortgage loans and real estate construction and development loans.
-Increases in the reserve allocation for
+During 2015, reserve allocations as a percentage of loans decreased for real estate mortgage and real estate